 Ideally, you’ll want to wash two pillows at a time to decrease the available space inside the washer or dryer.
 A solo pillow will tend to bounce around too much.

-Dry the pillow(s) on your lowest heat setting, and toss a few clean tennis balls in there to help keep the down fluffed and clump-free.
+Dry the pillow(s) on your lowest heat setting, and toss a set of wool dryer balls in there to help keep the down fluffed and clump-free.

 If you prefer to let your garments air dry outside, start the process early enough in the day so that they are dry by night.
 Down clusters, because of their shape, can hold several times their own weight in water.

 Depending on the temperature, a pillow will take several more hours to completely dry than regular clothing items.